apache/nuttx/configs/efm32-g8xx-stk/README.txt

   If this is a Windows native build, then configure.bat should be used instead of configure.sh:

-    configure.bat STM32F4Discovery\<subdir>
+    configure.bat efm32-g8xx-stk\<subdir>

   Where <subdir> is one of the following:

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
-The Configuration enables the serial interfaces on USARTx.
+The Configuration enables the serial interfaces on UART0.
 Support for builtin applications is enabled, but in the base configuration no builtin applications are selected (see NOTES below).